MxM TV

-MxM TV (formerly MxM Collection) is a professional wrestling stable, consisting of Mason Madden, Mansoor, Johnny TV, and Taya Valkyrie.
-They are signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), while also making appearances on the independent circuit.
+MxM TV is a professional wrestling stable consisting of the tag team MxM Collection (Mason Madden and Mansoor), Johnny TV and Taya Valkyrie.
+They are signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH).
+MxM Collection also make occasional appearances on the independent circuit.

 The team of Madden and Mansoor formed in 2020 while signed to WWE.
 They were introduced as a stable including Max Dupri and Maxxine Dupri called the Maximum Male Models, in which they went by the ring names of Mace and Mansoor (stylized as ma.çé and mån.sôör).

 History

 WWE (2022–2023)

 On April 22, 2022 in a dark segment on SmackDown, Mansoor turned heel for the first time in WWE when he was announced as the newest member of LA Knight's stable, Knight Model Management alongside Mace.
 On the July 1 episode of SmackDown, Knight, now known as Max Dupri, announced Mace and Mansoor, under the tweaked names ma.çé and mån.sôör, as his new tag team Maximum Male Models.
 Maximum Male Models later welcomed Maxxine Dupri, Max's (kayfabe) sister, to manage the team.
-Max ended his relationship with Maximum Male Models on the September 30 episode of SmackDown and reverted as LA Knight the following week.
+Max ended his relationship with Maximum Male Models on the September 30 episode of SmackDown and reverted to being LA Knight the following week.
 Maximum Male Models joined the Raw brand on February 6, 2023, and remained on Raw following the 2023 WWE Draft.
 After weeks of spending time with Otis of the Alpha Academy, Maxxine left Maximum Male Models to join Alpha Academy on the May 15 episode of Raw when she cheered on Otis and Chad Gable eliminating ma.çé and mån.sôör in the Intercontinental Championship number one contenders' battle royal match.
 After months of inactivity, ma.çé and mån.sôör were both released from their WWE contracts on September 21.

 Independent circuit (2023–present)

 After their releases from WWE, Mansoor and Mace continued their union.
 The two made their first post-WWE appearance at Deadlock Pro-Wrestling (DPW) 2nd Anniversary taping on December 10, 2023 as MxM, with Mace now going by the name of Mason Madden (sometimes Mason D. Madden).
 MxM made their in ring debut for DPW at DPW Live 4 on January 20, 2024.
 On April 13, MxM appeared for the Ugandan-based Soft Ground Wrestling (SGW) promotion, with their appearance helping give the rising promotion further notoriety, with many other wrestlers from promotions such as AEW and TNA showing their support for both the team and the promotion itself.
 On April 27, MxM appeared in the Middle East for Kingdom Pro Wrestling (KPW) promotion, in a show called KPW ComicCon.